Are you a Dungeons & Dragons junkie who just can’t seem to get enough of the world’s most beloved tabletop RPG?

 Sure, there are plenty of “actual play” D&D podcasts out there, and those make for a great way to get your D&D fix between getting together with your friends to play.
 And like all great podcasts, you can listen to these gems for free!

-What if you’re more interested in conversational podcasts?
-There aren’t nearly as many of those out there when it comes to D&D, as most content creators seem to make recordings of them playing.
-However, there are some good ones out there, and we’ve found the best of the best.
+But what if you’re more interested in conversational podcasts?
+Or informational podcasts?
+There aren’t nearly as many of those when it comes to D&D, but there are some good ones out there if you know where to look!

 1. Dragon Talk